learn-co-curriculum/curriculum-team/creation-content-writing-stages.md

 us schedule work and reviews efficiently.

 **Note:** Make sure to check Learn.co for existing lessons on the topic you're writing about.
-We can adapting relevant concepts to the new piece, but we'll build a new outline from scratch before porting over any content.
+We can adapt relevant concepts to the new piece, but we'll build a new outline from scratch before porting over any content.

 ## Outlining